 Several months ago I had immobilizing low back pain.
 I broke my low back in high school and this pain was similar.
 After x-rays came back negative, the most practical thing to do would be rest and find conservative physical therapy to ease symptoms, but I didn’t do that.
 I ignored it, took painkillers, and started training for a half marathon.

 What I would recommend to someone in my situation is not what I do for myself.
-I think this narrative is familiar for many of us.
+This narrative is familiar for many of us.

 It’s an illustration of the battle between the logical, conscious brain (the one we think is the decision-maker) and the unconscious, emotional brain (the one we think we have control over).
 The author Jonathan Haidt likens this to a rider on an elephant.
 The rider (our conscious) believes she is in control when truly, she has negligent influence on what the elephant (our unconscious) wants to do or where it goes.
 What the rider does, then, is notice where the elephant goes then subsequently rationalizes those behaviors.